SimulationTools/SimulationTools/Source/Documentation/English/Guides/Numerical Relativity.md

    GuideSection[
      "BHCoordinates",
-     {"ReadBHCoordinates" -> "Get the position of one of the black holes in a simulation as a function of time", "ReadBHSeparation" -> "Get the separation between the first two black holes in a simulation as a function of time", "ReadBHPhase" -> "Get the phase of the relative orbit of the first two black holes in a simulation as a function of time", "ReadBHTrajectories" -> "Get the locus of the orbits of the first two black holes in a simulation as a function of time"}],
+     {"ReadBinaryCoordinates" -> "Get the coordinates of a binary system as a function of time", "ReadBinarySeparation" -> "Get the separation between the members of a binary system as a function of time", "ReadBinaryPhase" -> "Get the phase of the relative orbit of a binary system as a function of time"}],

    GuideSection[
      "Waveforms",
      {"ReadPsi4" -> "Read an (l,m) spherical harmonic mode of Psi4 from a simulation",
-      "ReadPsi4Radii" -> "Get the radii at which Psi4 was decomposed", "ReadPsi4Modes" -> "Get the (l,m) modes of Psi4 which are available in a simulation", "AlignPhases" -> "Add multiples of 2 Pi to a set of phases such that they are close together at a particular time.
-This is necessary due to the 2 Pi ambiguity when converting from real and imaginary to amplitude and phase.", "ExtrapolatePsi4" -> "Read an (l,m) mode of Psi4 extrapolated to infinite radius from a simulation", "StrainFromPsi4" -> "Convert an (l,m) mode of Psi4 to the corresponding mode of the strain, h.", "NumCycles" -> "Read the number of waveform cycles in the (2,2) mode of a simulation" }],
+      "ReadPsi4Radii" -> "Get the radii at which Psi4 was decomposed", "ReadPsi4Modes" -> "Get the (l,m) modes of Psi4 which are available in a simulation", "AlignedPhases" -> "Add multiples of 2 Pi to a set of phases such that they are close together at a particular time.
+This is necessary due to the 2 Pi ambiguity when converting from real and imaginary to amplitude and phase.", "ReadExtrapolatedPsi4" -> "Read an (l,m) mode of Psi4 extrapolated to infinite radius from a simulation", "Psi4ToStrain" -> "Convert an (l,m) mode of Psi4 to the corresponding mode of the strain, h.", "ReadCycles" -> "Read the number of waveform cycles in the (2,2) mode of a simulation" }],

    GuideSection[
      "Horizons",
-     {"ReadAHCentroid" -> "Read the position of the centroid of an apparent horizon as a function of time from a simulation", "ReadAHMass" -> "Read the mass of an apparent horizon as a function of time from a simulation", "ReadAHRadius" -> "Read the radius of an apparent horizon as a function of time from a simulation", "ReadAHSeparation" -> "Read the distance between the centroids of the first two apparent horizons as a function of time from a simulation", "ReadIsolatedHorizonSpin" -> "Read the spin angular momentum of an apparent horizon as a function of time from a simulation"}],
+     {(* "ReadAHCentroid" -> "Read the position of the centroid of an apparent horizon as a function of time from a simulation", *)
+      "ReadBlackHoleMass" -> "Read the mass of a black hole as a function of time from a simulation", (* "ReadAHRadius" -> "Read the radius of an apparent horizon as a function of time from a simulation", *) (* "ReadAHSeparation" -> "Read the distance between the centroids of the first two apparent horizons as a function of time from a simulation", *)
+      "ReadBlackHoleSpin" -> "Read the spin angular momentum of a black hole as a function of time from a simulation"}],

    GuideSection[
      "Kicks",